mftenergy/Gitting-comfortable/slidedeck/slides.md

 # Git: Revert / Reset - recap

-In previous section you learned about git `revert` and `reset`, which both are two commands for undoing work in git. `Revert` will undo commit(s) by creating a new commit with the undoing of the changes, while `reset` will "uncommit" or entirely erase committed changes based on strategy.
+In previous section you learned about git `revert` and `reset`, which both are two commands for undoing commits in git. `Revert` will undo commit(s) by creating a new commit with the undoing of the changes.
+This is useful for changed that are already pushed to origin.
+`reset` will "uncommit" or entirely erase committed changes based on strategy, which is the go-to approach on changes not yet pushed.

 The most notable commands to remember are:

-* `git reset --soft/hard <commit-id>/HEAD~<index>`
+* `git reset --soft HEAD~1` # for undoing the latest commit but keeping the changes staged
-* `git revert <commit-id>/HEAD~<index>`
+* `git revert HEAD~1` # make a new commit that undo the last commit
+* `git revert <commit-id>` # make a new commit that undo all changes after a specific commit

 ---

 # Git: Stash - introduction

-Git `stash` is a command that can help you save work that you unintentionally put on the wrong branch.
-When you have made changes to files while having checked out the wrong branch, and you then want to transfer said changes to a correct target branch, then git will prohibit you from simply checkout out said branch.
-This is where `git stash` comes in handy, since you by this can save work in a queue, checkout the correct target branch and `pop` the changes out of the queue thereby onto the current target branch.
+Git `stash` is a command that moves your changes to a local storage.
+It can help you save work that you do not yet know where to commit.
+It can also be used to move changes from one branch to another without having to commit them. git will prohibit you from doing checkout out on a branch with uncommitted changes.
+This is where `git stash` comes in handy, since you can save work, checkout another branch, and apply the changes from the stash.

-Useful commands:

-* `git stash --include-untracked` - will stash the current staged, unstaged and untracked files into the `stash`
-* `git stash pop` - will remove the latest changes added to `stash` and add them to the current checked out branch
-* `git stash list` - will show the items in the current `stash` queue
+The following video will explain how to do this.

 ---